 We invited some of our friends, certified hardcore gamers, to sit down with us and play some games.
 After spending too much time playing games and not enough time working we have finally come up with the 5 best gaming monitors available for under $300.

-The 5 Best Gaming Monitors Under $300
+Best Gaming Monitors Under $300

 One of the nicest looking monitors available